RudraSwat/i386-arm/README.md

 # i386-arm
-Set up a Debian i386 environment on an ARM computer/SBC.
+Set up an emulated Debian i386 (Stretch, Buster doesn't work at the moment with emulation) environment on an ARM computer/SBC.
+Requires Debian or one of its derivatives like Ubuntu, Kali Linux etc.

+## Tested derivatives of Debian

+1. Raspbian Buster
+2. Ubuntu Server 20.04

+## Untested derivatives of Debian (might work)

+1. Kali Linux

 ## Tested hardware

 1. Raspberry Pi 4B

-## Might work
+## Untested hardware (might work)

 1. A Mac computer using Apple Silicon with an ARM Debian VM running on it.